-All students will make three presentations in the first term of the course.
-For the first two presentations, you will present an article that is relevant and important to your thesis, as if it were your own research.
-You should think about what articles you want to discuss in your presentations, keeping in mind that you should be building up to your third presentation, when you will present your thesis as it has been planned (the proposal).
-The articles you use for the first two presentations will provide some familiarity-to you, me, and the other students-with key research in your chosen topic.
-Presentations typically have five sections: Background, Research Questions/Hypotheses, Methods, Results, and Discussion.
+First presentation: You will present an article that is relevant and important to your thesis, as if it were your own research.
+The article you use for the first presentation will provide some familiarity-to you, me, and the other students-with key research in your chosen topic.
+Presentations typically have five sections: background, research questions/hypotheses, methods, results, and discussion.